What is the FICA Tax?

 The Federal Insurance Contributions Act tax is a special tax that goes directly toward funding Social Security and Medicare.
 Both employees and employers pay FICA taxes, with employers deducting the tax payments directly from employee paychecks.

-Unlike income taxes or income from tariffs, FICA taxes ar
+Unlike income taxes or income from tariffs, FICA taxes are earmarked specifically for the programs they support: Social Security and Medicare.

 The government uses the income from Federal Insurance Contributions Act taxes for both Social Security and Medicare.
 In fact, the Social Security benefit that you receive is largely based on the amount of money you make over the course of your career, which directly impacts how much you pay in FICA taxes.
 In this way, FICA taxes are like forced savings for your own retirement.